ts2/ts2/README.md

 Next version (0.5) will focus on train shunting, joining/dividing, etc.

 ## Change log
+Version 0.4.1:
+- Fixed bug in editor: new places are now taken into account immediately

 Version 0.4:
 - Added scoring system,
 - Added statistical delays to trains,